Meyer Food – meat processor wastewater

-Aerofloat’s wastewater solution will help to ensure Circular Plastics Australia’s vision of a circular economy at its Laverton plant in Victoria.
+Aerofloat’s wastewater solution helped ensure Circular Plastics Australia’s vision of a circular economy at its Laverton plant in Victoria.

 Aerofloat has worked with Circular Plastics Australia on multiple projects to ensure compliant wastewater.